Consensys/doc.goquorum/docs/tutorials/kubernetes/quorum-explorer.md

 demonstrating a SimpleStorage smart contract with privacy enabled, and sending transactions between wallets in one interface.

-To do this, update the [Explorer values file](https://github.com/ConsenSys/quorum-kubernetes/blob/master/helm/values/explorer-goquorum.yml) with details of your nodes and endpoints and then [deploy](./deploy-charts.md)
+To achieve this, update the [Explorer values file](https://github.com/ConsenSys/quorum-kubernetes/blob/master/helm/values/explorer-goquorum.yml) with details of your nodes and endpoints and then [deploy](./deploy-charts.md).

 ## Nodes

 The Nodes page gives you an overview of the nodes on the network.
-Select the node you require from the drop down on the right and you will get details of the node as well as its sync state
+Select the node you would like to interact with from the drop down on the top right and you will get details of the node as well as block height.

 ![`k8s-explorer`](../../images/kubernetes/kubernetes-explorer.png)

 ## Validators

-The Validators view simulates a production environment or consortium where each node will individually run any API calls to vote a new validator in or an existing validator out.
+The Validators view simulates a production environment or consortium where each node will individually run API calls to vote a new validator in or an existing validator out.
 When using the buttons to remove, discard pending, or proposing a validator, the app will send an API request to the selected node from the drop down only.
 In order to add/remove a validator you need to select a majority of the existing validator pool individually and perform the vote API call by clicking the button.
 Each node can call a